so0nyung/Full_RISC-V_Implementation/README.md

 The test would hopefully also produced the F1 and sine and cosine products.
 Because I do not have the ICL Vbuddy (Don't quote me on the name), I needed another way to visualise the results, so I made the scripts produce `.vcd` and graphable files, and subsequent scripts to plot them out.

 # Testing
-Testing used Google XXXX Scope to test on .cpp files.
+Testing used Google Gtest to test on .cpp files.
 For individual components, individual values were input.
 For whole-of-CPU testing, assembly language turned to hexadeximals was used.

 # Final Products
 In this branch, I have gathered all the RISC-V CPU versions I have made in this project: